25th of Rebirth in Year 4: Shrouded Era

 She lowered her sword, letting out a breath.
 It was done.

 “Good luck on your travels,” Noyo said flatly, nodding for Loren to go to the front of the cart she was just in.
 There, a horse would wait for her.

 But Loren wouldn’t be dismissed from the action again.
 She stood right where she was, and the man with them just shrugged.

 “That’s it, is it?”
 The smirk behind his mask made its way into his voice.
 Freckles that were a lighter blue than his skin peeked around the worn fabric, making his face look almost like dappled water.

 “It is.”
 She knew Noyo was talking to her.
 That harsh edge to it was directed at Loren staying there, the second time she brushed off instructions from her teacher that day alone.

 Neither of them paid any attention to that tone.
 The more Loren looked at him, the more she realized was different.
-His tail and arms were obvious, but the black tufts from the tips of his ears and tail were easy to miss during a fight.
+His tail and arms were obvious, but the black tufts from the tips of his ears and along his tail were easy to miss during a fight.
 His eyes were hazel at a glance, only noticeable as more golden than she expected with more time.
 The upturned almond shape to them was unusual to her, even if some humans had similar eyes.
 Loren did guess right thinking that chiali would be taller.
 As the tallest person she knew, Noyo still only stood just a bit over him.

 “Never seen a chiali before, I take it?”

 He smiled anyway, or it looked like he did because of his eyes, and he walked off to the nearest body to check the pockets.
-It wasn’t anything like Loren pictured doing as a runner for her city-state, but she couldn’t ignore that it was a waste to leave supplies with the fallen.
+Searching bodies wasn’t anything like Loren pictured doing as a runner for her city-state, but she couldn’t ignore that it was a waste to leave supplies with the fallen.